Sorrow446/Discord-Token-Dumper/README.md

 **Windows desktop or Chrome version only.**
 Discord/Chrome can be running during dumping.
 The most recent token(s) will be dumped.

-Double click a batch file of your choice or call via CLI.
+Double click a batch file of your choice (move next to binary first) or call via CLI.
 Dump desktop token only:
 `dtd_x64.exe`